 Bri Pima Cotton Tank Top, Taupe M

-Flo Sleeveless Top, Navy M (note: I took a previous design of this top that I’ve had for six years, since discontinued)
+Flo Sleeveless Top, Navy M (note: I took a previous design of this top that I’ve had since 2012, since discontinued)

 Dora Stretch Pencil Skirt (with built in jersey bicycle shorts), Black M

 Luisa Skinny Jean, Black L